Global Coherence in Quantum Discord as a Resource: Introduction

 This article is organized as follows.
-In Sec.~\ref{Prlm}, we review the conversion of a single system's coherence into global coherence of a bipartite system, then review quantum discord, and introduce semi-device-independent nonlocal correlations beyond standard steering and quantum Bell nonlocality as preliminaries of this work.
-In Sect.~\ref{Resl}, we formally define global coherence beyond entanglement and show the main result that such global coherence is necessary to demonstrate semi-device-independent nonlocality or steerability; we then address the resource theory of the nonlocality or steerability of quantum discord, and finally, as another main result, we identify the precise resource for the quantum communication task of remote state preparation using two-qubit correlations beyond entanglement.
+In Sec.~\ref{Prlm}, we review quantum discord, and introduce semi-device-independent steering as preliminaries of this work.
+In Sec.~\ref{GCdefRT}, we formally define global coherence of bipartite states and introduce the resource theory of global coherence, and demonstrate its relationship with that of coherence of single-partite states.
+In Sec.~\ref{OTGR}, we then show the main result that such global coherence is necessary to demonstrate semi-device-independent steerability, and finally, as another main result, we identify the precise resource for the quantum communication task of remote state preparation using correlations in two-qubit states.
 In Sec.~\ref{concDisc}, we present conclusions and discussions.